Connect with others who understand.

 CML may lead to an enlarged spleen in some people.
 If other therapies don’t help treat this symptom, the spleen may need to be removed in a procedure called a splenectomy.

-Rarely, people with CML get radiation therapy.
+People with CML rarely undergo radiation therapy.
 This treatment uses high-energy beams to kill leukemia cells.
 Radiation therapy may be used to reduce symptoms, such as an enlarged spleen or bone pain.

 Clinical trials aim to improve treatment options for everyone living with CML.
 These trials help researchers understand whether certain treatments are safe and effective.
 Clinical trials can also help people with CML access treatments that wouldn’t otherwise be available.
+However, clinical trials may also come with risks, such as unknown side effects or treatments that may not work as expected.
 Different clinical trials may enroll people before, during, or after receiving treatment.
-If you are interested in learning more about participating, talk to your health care team.
+If you’re interested in learning more about participating, talk to your healthcare team.

 Treatment by Phase of Chronic Myeloid Leukemia

-Most people with CML are diagnosed when they are in the chronic phase.
+Most people with CML are diagnosed when they’re in the chronic phase.
 There are certain treatments that are usually used when a person is in this phase.
 Later, if CML progresses to a different stage, doctors may recommend other treatments.

 Chronic-Phase Treatments